languageMIT/naturalstories/freqs/README.md

 # Natural Stories Frequencies

 These are conditional frequencies for each word in the corpus in the Google Books English corpus, summing over years from 1990 to the present.
+The script used to extract these frequencies is `scripts/get_freqs.py`.

 Each file `freqs-N.txt` contains columns:

 1. Token code, as in `words.tsv`,
 2. N-gram order,
 3. Token,